Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Conclusion and future work

 \section{Conclusion and future work}

-We presented DLTS, a heuristic tree search that uses deep learning as a search guidance and pruning mechanism.
-We tested DLTS on a well-known problem from the container terminals literature, the container pre-marshalling problem, and showed that DLTS finds solutions 4\% better than the state-of-the-art on real-world sized instances from the literature.
-DLTS does this with very little input from the user regarding a problem; it is only given solutions to existing instances and is then able to learn how to build a solution all on its own.
-To the best of our knowledge, DLTS is the first search approach for optimization problems that allows a learned model to fully control decisions during search and is able to achieve state-of-the-art performance.
+We presented DLTS, a heuristic tree search that uses deep learning as a search guidance and pruning mechanism and applied it to a well-known problem from the container terminals literature, the container pre-marshalling problem.
+We showed that DLTS finds better solutions than state-of-the-art approaches on real-world sized instances from the literature.
+DLTS does this with very little input from the user regarding the problem; it mostly relies on the provided (near-) optimal solutions to learn how to build a solution all on its own.
+To the best of our knowledge, DLTS is the first search approach for an optimization problem that allows a learned model to fully control decisions during search and is able to achieve state-of-the-art performance.

 There are many avenues of future work for DLTS.
 One clear way forward is applying DLTS to other optimization problems, such as routing/scheduling problems.
-Furthermore, reinforcement learning can be used as in~\cite{silver2016} to further improve performance.
+DLTS is a promising approach for problems that \begin{enumerate*}[label=\textit{\alph*)}] \item allow a sequential solution construction (and for which construction heuristics have performed well in the past) and \item have a (partial-) solution and instance structure that allow for a quick evaluation of the DNNs. \end{enumerate*} Other areas of future work include the usage of reinforcement learning as in~\cite{silver2016} to further improve performance.
 Moreover, there are many changes to DLTS that can be made, such as reconfiguring the DNN or adjusting the search procedure, that may improve the performance in terms of runtime and solution quality.